Environmental health: Noise pollution

 Airplane flying over a residential district.

 Noise pollution is usually environmental, machine-created sound that can disrupt activities or communication between humans and other forms of life.
 Exposure to persistent noise pollution can cause numerous ailments like hearing impairment, sleep disturbances, cardiovascular problems, annoyance, problems with communication and other diseases.
 For American minorities that live in neighborhoods of low socioeconomic status, they often experience higher levels of noise pollution compared to their higher socioeconomic counterparts.

-Noise pollution can cause or exacerbate cardiovascular diseases, which can further attribute to a larger range of diseases, increase stress levels, and cause sleep disturbances.
+Noise pollution can cause or exacerbate cardiovascular diseases, which can further contribute to a larger range of diseases, increase stress levels, and cause sleep disturbances.
 Noise pollution is also responsible for many reported cases of hearing loss, tinnitus, and other forms of hypersensitivity(stress/irritability) or lack thereof to sound(present or subconscious from continuous exposure).
 These conditions can be dangerous to children and young adults who consistently experience noise pollution, as many of these conditions can develop into long-term problems, including physical and mental health issues.

-Children who attend school in noisy traffic zones have shown to have 15% lower memory development compared to other students who attended schools in quiet traffic zones, according to a Barcelona study.
+Children who attend school in noisy traffic zones have been shown to have 15% lower memory development compared to other students who attended schools in quiet traffic zones, according to a Barcelona study.
 This is consistent with research that suggests that children who are exposed to regular aircraft noise "have inadequate performance on standardised achievement tests."

 Exposure to persistent noise pollution can cause one to develop hearing impairments, like tinnitus or impaired speech discrimination.
 One of the largest factors in worsened mental health due to noise pollution is annoyance.
 Annoyance due to environmental factors has been found to increase stress reactions and overall feelings of stress among adults.
-The level of annoyance felt by an individual varies, but contributes to worsened mental health significantly.
+The level of annoyance felt by an individual varies, but contributes significantly to worsened mental health.

 Noise exposure also contributes to sleep disturbances, which can cause daytime sleepiness and an overall lack of sleep, which contributes to worsened health.
-Daytime sleepiness has been linked to several reports of declining mental health and other health issues, job insecurities and further social and environmental factors declining.
+Daytime sleepiness has been linked to several reports of declining mental health and other health issues, job insecurity and further social and environmental factors declining.